 Take a close look at the picture below, and you probably think it is one of those slide show images of Jan Gehl, to show some place in Køpnhågn in the 1960’s as part of a successful place making “parking-lot-becomes-urban-park-you-Canadians-should-walk-more-enjoy-the-winter-stop-whining-about-the-cold-it-is-cold-in-Denmark-too-and-look-we-cycle-year-round” story.

-But it is not Copenhagen, it is downtown Toronto.
+But this picture is not Copenhagen, it is downtown Toronto.

 Trip to TO

-Just two weeks ago, my wife and I had to go to the GTA as my wife was to have meetings in Oakville.
-We took VIA (450 km/$44 one way), the GOtrain (45 km/$9.02 – PrestoCard) and a taxi from Oakville Bronte to the hotel 7 km/$15)
+Just two weeks ago, my wife and I had to go to the GTA as my wife had meetings in Oakville.
+We took VIA (450 km/$44 one way), the GOtrain (45 km/$9.02 – PrestoCard) and a taxi from Oakville Bronte to the hotel (7 km/$15)

-The plan was to stay in Toronto proper, but due to TIFF, the prices were through the roof.
+The plan was to stay in Toronto proper, but due to TIFF, the rooms were unaffordable.
 The hotels we usually stay were up in the $400-$500 range, thank you very much.
 Hence our stay in Oakville.

-I spent the actual day in the GTA with my friend Kelly Roche who picked me up and drove me to Burlington, where we had lunch along Lakeshore and where we bought cookies at the best vegan cookies and dessert place I have ever seen: Kelly’s Bake Shoppe (‘Shoppe’ because it is on Maine Streete, it doesn’t have a Britishe phone boothe thoughe).
+I spent the actual day in the GTA with my friend Kelly Roche who picked me up and drove me to Burlington, where we had lunch along Lakeshore and where we bought cookies and cup cakes at the best vegan cookies and dessert place I have ever seen: Kelly’s Bake Shoppe.
 You wouldn’t know the products are vegan.

-And I suspect that is exactly the plan of Kelly and Erinn when they set out with www.kellysxo.com No incense, no sweaters from Peru, no messy shelves with dry beans and tofu and cutesy hand drawn price tags.
-The chatty young woman in the store “had heard of Ottawa, near Mont Tremblant?, because I skied there with my parents” but wasn’t exactly sure where it is.
+And I suspect that is exactly the plan of Kelly and Erinn when they set out with www.kellysxo.com No incense, no home knit ponchos from Peru, no messy shelves with dry beans and tofu and cutesy hand drawn price tags on recycled carton.
+The chatty young woman in the store “had heard of Ottawa, near Mont Tremblant, because I skied there with my parents” but wasn’t exactly sure where Ottawa is.

 And what a great park it is now.
 It is really a wonderful public space like you usually see them in 19th century city centres in Europe.
-Tired trees were pulled up, new paths and a square were created and all street furniture is replaced.
+Tired trees were pulled up, new paths and a square were created and all street furniture has been replaced.

-The big ticket item in the square is large whimsical cast iron fountain, made in Alabama, decorated with dogs, spitting water in the fountain.
+The big ticket item in the square is a large whimsical cast iron fountain, made in Alabama, decorated with dogs, spitting water into the fountain.
 The one cat on the edge looks over its shoulder towards two birds sitting on a light post.

 Desire lines in Berczy Park remained